 But there is more to do.
-Being gay is illegal in over 70 countries around the world.
-In eight, it is punishable by death.
-And in the UK, one in five LGBT people experienced a hate crime in 2017, according to research by Stonewall.
+Being gay is illegal in 70 countries.
+In seven, it is punishable by death.
+And in the UK, one in five LGBT people have experienced a hate crime, according to research by Stonewall.

 Read Our Stories